frozenarc/fp-recursion/README.md

 recurTill(10)
     .opr((val, arr = []) => [...arr, val + 1]);
 ```
-But, if count value is 0 in that case second way will return `undefined` if you dont handle the case in `oprFunc`.
+But, if till value is 0 in that case second way will return `undefined` if you dont handle the case in `oprFunc`.
 So, first way is recommended to pass initial value.

 Please check test cases for more examples.